The Daleks’ Master Plan 5-10

 Sue: All these jungles look the same to me.
 And what kind of name is Mira?

-Me: Terry Nation usually names his planets after what they are supposed to be like.
-So, for example, Desperus is desperate, Aridius is Arid, Mechanus is mechanical, Marinus is boring, sorry, I meant wet -
+Me: Terry Nation usually names his planets after what they’re like.
+So, for example, Desperus is desperate, Aridius is Arid, Mechanus is mechanical, Marinus is boring… sorry, I mean wet.

-Sue suddenly becomes agitated by the Doctor’s inability to get his spaceship back.
+Sue is agitated by the Doctor’s inability to get his spaceship back.

 Sue: Why hasn’t the Doctor got a remote control for his TARDIS?